OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## Acquire your first token

-The tokens acquired by MSAL.js via NAA will be issued for your app registration ID.
-Unlike OBO, you don't need to [preauthorize your hosts](/microsoftteams/platform/m365-apps/extend-m365-teams-personal-tab?tabs=manifest-teams-toolkit#update-azure-ad-app-registration-for-sso) (For example, Teams, Office) to call your endpoints.
+The tokens acquired by MSAL.js via NAA will be issued for your Azure app registration ID.
 In this code sample, we acquire a token for the Microsoft Graph API.
 The token is acquired silently if the user has an active session with Microsoft Entra ID.
-If not, the library prompts the user to sign-in interactively.
+If not, the library prompts the user to sign in interactively.
 The token is then used to call the Microsoft Graph API.

 The following steps show the pattern to use for acquiring a token: